 Can we stop bad guys from getting into U.S. networks?

-- By Michèle FlournoyMichèle Flournoy is the former undersecretary of defense for policy and co-chair of the Center for a New American Security. , Peter L. LevinPeter L. Levin is the former chief technology officer of the Department of Veterans Affairs, and now president and CEO of Amida Technology Solutions.
+- By Michèle FlournoyMichèle Flournoy is the co-founder and CEO of the Center for a New American Security.
+She served as the undersecretary of defense for policy from 2009 to 2012.
+Prior to confirmation, Flournoy helped lead President Barack Obama's transition team at the Department of Defense., Peter L. LevinPeter L. Levin is the former chief technology officer of the Department of Veterans Affairs, and now president and CEO of Amida Technology Solutions.

 Criminal mastermind Willie Sutton famously quipped that he robbed banks because "that’s where the money is."
 Modern-day cyber-Suttons follow the same basic logic; the problem is that the "money" is everywhere.
 The Internet that we rely on to casually IM, order books, and video-chat is the same one that synchronizes power generation, enables collaborative design of fighter jets, and transmits electronic medical records.
 And while consumer banks have evolved to limit their exposure to gun-wielding bandits, there are billions of highly valuable and highly vulnerable nodes on the Internet that are not yet adapted to the new cyber-realities.

 In the real world, federal authorities are massively outnumbered by professional hackers — both freelance and state-sponsored — who have the time and skill to penetrate our electronic perimeter.
 Meanwhile, the high-speed optical lines that carry data under seas and across continents allow adversaries to virtually stand on — or in — their targets long enough to find digital cracks and exploit them.
 In a cat-and-mouse game like this, patience is richly rewarded, and America’s enemies can easily afford to wait.